How To Hold a Football When Running With 5 Points Of Pressure

 One thing that is lost when a player runs with two hands is speed.

-Because the player’s hands cover the ball, they cannot reach full stride length.
-For what the running gains in ball security, they lose in speed.
+Because the player’s hands cover the ball, they cannot reach full stride length, and for what the running back gains in ball security, they lose in speed.

 Holding A Football Outside Of The Box